Health Check: Mail Queue

 Immediate mitigation step

-This action should only be executed as a temporary workaround since it will not resolve the Mail Queue issue permanently
+This action should only be executed as a temporary workaround since it won't resolve the mail queue issue permanently.

-In some situations, manually flushing the mail queue will not help and emails might still pile up in the queue.
-In such cases, don't try to flush the mail queue several times, as this action will generate more threads to be processed by the Jira application and cause potential performance issue
+In some situations, manually flushing the mail queue won't help, and emails might still pile up in the queue.
+In such cases, don't try to flush the mail queue several times, as this action will generate more threads to be processed by the Jira application and cause potential performance issues.

 Providing data to Atlassian Support

-If you’re unable to troubleshoot and fix the problem by yourself, create a support ticket at support.atlassian.com and attach the requested information to the ticket by following the steps below:
+If you still can't troubleshoot and fix the problem, create a support ticket at support.atlassian.com and attach the requested information to the ticket by following the steps below:

 Select Enable debugging.